 Open Discussion: Each session concludes with an half-hour open forum where attendees can engage directly with the speaker or one another.
 This interactive segment encourages lively debate, allows for clarification of complex ideas, and promotes cross-disciplinary dialogue as well as collaborative learning.

-Section 1: The use of models in the natural and social sciences (shaded in red)
+Section 1: The use of models in the natural and social sciences (shaded in yellow)

 The section wants to explore whether different fields in the natural and social sciences share a common understanding of models.
 The question is what the nature and role of generalizations are in the natural sciences on the one hand and in the social sciences on the other.
 The section seeks to compare the ways of how theoretical goals such as explanation and understanding are pursued in the natural and social sciences.

-Section 2: Models of change (shaded in yellow)
+Section 2: Models of change (shaded in orange)

 The section will focus in particular on models of change.
 We will ask how change is modeled in the natural sciences and the humanities, for example, in models of social change, conceptual models, mathematical models, or computer simulations.
 In particular, we will look at how transfer is possible or takes place via models of change and whether we can find a common theoretical ground for models, such as evolution, not only across subjects but also across disciplines.

-Section 3: Modelling processes of change under uncertainty (shaded in green)
+Section 3: Modelling processes of change under uncertainty (shaded in blue)

 The section discusses advances of research on uncertainty that focus on the modeling and analysis of different ways of navigating uncertainty in processes of change.
 It will delve into new approaches allowing to develop a better understanding of modern society and social change in general.
 The overarching research question is: What are the effects of dealing with uncertainty in society or on societies and how can different ways of dealing with uncertainty be modelled?